 Generally data warehouse costs may not be front and center for companies, but the instinct is to dump data in and never cycle it out.
 Given that, consider the storage class options in the next section to optimize BigQuery costs.

 Indeed, Google's promise to reduce physical storage costs seems to have come true.
-When we profiled Q3 storage, we found a relative even breakdown of costs among storage classes.
+When we profiled Q3 storage, we found a relatively even breakdown of costs among storage classes.
 Now, logical storage leads the way, with active storage (datasets being actively queried) unsurprisingly the leader in costs.
 Active data engineering teams (Vantage included!) need to understand the different options and cost models, so their warehouse costs stay in line.

 Get the upcoming 2024 Q1 Cloud Cost Report directly in your inbox.